nodemailer/wildduck/docs/in-depth/command-line.md

 Well, the whole idea is, we can administrate wilduck via the REST api.
 So we are crafting http queries, and sending it via `curl`.

-You can save these commands to `~/.bashrc` file (which is executed if you are comming through ssh, the `~/.profile` file is for interactive login).
+You can save these commands to `~/.bashrc` file (which is executed if you are coming through ssh, the `~/.profile` file is for interactive login).
 Not as *aliases* (because *alias* can not have arguments), but you can save them as bash *functions*, which behave exactly like *aliases* but can have arguments too.